What is the Stomp?

 Where should I park?

-The Stomp is best enjoyed as a pedestrian or a cyclist...but we get that sometimes you have to drive.
+The Stomp is best enjoyed as a pedestrian or a cyclist...but we get that sometimes driving is the best option for folks.
 You can find parking on any of the residential streets in the neighborhood - please be respectful of organizations and businesses by not using their parking lots.

 How much does it cost?